How did you get the name Left Foot Charley?

 Do you charge for your tasting?

 Yes.
-Our tastings are $5 to try any 6 wines or ciders of your choice (that’s just over one glass of wine!).
+We offer 6 wines or ciders of your choice (that’s just over one glass of wine!) for just $5.